 The Fresno COG Regional Competitive ATP does not include any set-aside funding for Safe Routes to School projects, Recreational Trails projects, or Active Transportation Plans.
-These infrastructure, Non-Infrastructure and combined Infrastructure/Non-Infrastructure projects will compete within the same funding source and will be scored accordingly.
+These infrastructure, Non- Infrastructure and combined Infrastructure/Non-Infrastructure projects All regional projects will compete within the same funding source and will be scored accordingly.
+Infrastructure projects will be scored based on the Small Infrastructure Criteria.